gangdong/gangdong.github.io/_posts/2019-03-20-Blog-mathjax.markdown

 ### Mathematics expression with MathJax

-I wrote below words as startup.
+I wrote the below words as a startup.

 > Hi, there,
 > This is my first MathJax equation.